mikihau/reading-notes/designing-data-intensive-applications.md

      - think about how different real world situations things/apps and what they do, and reverse engineer about their data model (both relational and document)
      - case study: Postgres([features](https://www.postgresql.org/about/featurematrix/), [doc](https://www.postgresql.org/docs/current/index.html)) and [Mongodb](https://www.mongodb.com/docs/manual/introduction/) -- what data types/models they support, their replication/sharding model (for fault tolerance and concurrency handling)

-Chapter 3 Storage and Retrieval
+#### Chapter 3 Storage and Retrieval
-- indexes: additional data structure; speed up reads but slows down writes
+- Indexes: keep some form of metadata structure in addition to the data themselves for fast lookup; speeds up reads but slows down writes because of overhead to keep indexes up to date.
-- hash indexes
+- Hash indexes
-     - requirement: append-only db (log), key-value data, not many keys (index fits into memory)
+     - Requirement: append-only db (log), key-value data, not many keys (index needs fit into memory entirely)
-     - stores: dictionary of (key, byte offset)
+     - Index stores: in-memory dictionary of `{key: byte offset}`, update on adding a new key or updating an existing key
-     - good for: lots of writes and not many distinct keys
-     - bad for: range queries for keys
+     - Data stores: on-disk binary formatted data (format: len of string in bytes, then the raw string)
+     - How do we avoid running out of disk space if data is append-only?
-     - multiple segments of records (logs): offline(background thread) compaction and segment merging (deletes obsolete records and deleted records) -- write to new segment, then delete old segments
+          - Maintain multiple segments of data records (logs): each segment keeps their own in-memory hash index.
+Close a segment when it reaches a certain size.
+An offline background thread performs compaction and segment merging (deletes obsolete records and deleted records).
+          - Compaction/merging switchover proces: write compacted data to new segment while serving requests from old segments, switch write to new segment, then delete old segments
-     - segments usually several kb and size varies by segment
+          - Segments usually several kb and size varies by segment.
-     - read: search for latest segment (each segment has a hash), then 2nd to latest etc, keep number of segments small
+          - Read: search for latest segment (each segment keeps their own in-memory hash index), then 2nd to latest etc, merging and compaction has kept number of segments small.
+Need some sort of linkedlist structure (value being the address of current segment, next points to the next linkedlist node) to keep track of what's latest.
-     - crash recovery: for hash, store shots of hash on disk; for records, have checksums
+     - Crash recovery: for the hash index, store snapshots of hash on disk (faster than build the index on reboot); for records, have checksums to detect/ignore partially written records.
-     - synchronization: one write head, concurrent reads (because  records immutable)
+     - Concurrency: records are immutable and written sequentially, so one write thread, multiple concurrent read threads.
+     - Good for
+          - Workloads: frequent updates to values of the same keys, e.g. counter to video play frequency.
+          - Append and compaction are both sequential writes, faster than random writes.
+          - Crash recovery and concurrency is easy under the immutable, append-only model -- no worries of half-edited records caused by a crash or in the middle of changing a value.
+          - Compaction and merging keeps data size in check and avoids fragmentation.
+     - Bad for
+          - Workloads: too many distinct keys -- hash index must fit in memory.
+          - Inefficient range queries for keys.
 - SSTable (Sorted String Table) (also LSM-tree)
      - requirement: key-value data
      - good for: range queries, dataset much bigger than available memory, high write throughput (because disk writes are sequential)